N00d13/GradesCalculatorApp/README.md

 Tue Nov 23 16:52:37 PST 2021\
 The assignment Quiz One was added to Quizzes

+## Phase 4: Task 3
+By looking at the ULM class diagram, the overall design is structurally strong.
+The layout of a class list containing subjects, subjects containing grade components and grade components containing assignments creates a tree structure where information is locally stored as you go further down the branch.
+One part of the design I would refactor is how the GUI is mapped out.
+Instead of the GradeCalculatorGUI class containing the frame, left panels and main panels for different pages, I would create different classes for each component.
+There would be new classes for the left panel, menu panel, page panel and frame container.
+This change would create a more organized layout that would improve the readability and editability of the code.

 ## Citation
 Some of the code from JsonWriter and JsonReader includes modified methods from the GiHub project: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo